hpcleuven/VscDocumentation/source/cloud/pilot/accessing_vms.md

 UGent Firewall blocks RDP connections for security reasons.
 You can however, connect to our Windows image with SSH.
 The [Tofu module](./opentofu.md) will give you the credentials.

-Many RDP clients (excluding Windows' own RPD client) support SSH tunneling.
+Many RDP clients (excluding Windows' own RDP client) support SSH tunneling.
 This way you can securely access your VM with RDP.